 Due to a lack of experience, many startups suffer the misfortune of failure.
 According to me, the main cause of why startups fail might be that it’s not desirable to people and several other factors as well.
-Given below are most common mistakes that the startups make:
+Given below are facts all about startups and most common reasons for startups to fail:

 Another mistake that startups make is continuing with the company even if it doesn’t have the money to even aid their own expenses.
 Hence, funds play a very important role when it comes to startups, without funds a company might not be able to progress or deal with the difficulties that lay ahead once a startup comes into functioning.